-Hardwood, Laminate and Luxury Vinyl floors are in style now more than ever.
-However, the ideal look for these floors are polished and gleaming, not dull and scratched.
+Hardwood, Laminate, and Luxury Vinyl floors are in style now more than ever.
+However, the ideal look for these floors is polished and gleaming, not dull and scratched.

 While you probably don’t have the time to tackle a detailed floor cleaning more than once every week or so, you should give your floors some TLC throughout the week to keep them looking their best.
 Additionally, wood floors are not known for being cheap.
 If you want to keep them around for a long time, you need to maintain them.

-Below are tips to helping you keep your hard surface floors looking refreshed and revitalized quick and easy.
+Below are tips to help you keep your hard surface floors looking refreshed and revitalized quick and easy.

 Think of all the things you bring into your home on your shoes: Dirt, pebbles, sand… the list goes on.
 Now think about what these things can do to the shiny surface of your floor.
-We are talking scratches, scuffs and knicks in the polyurethane coating.
+We are talking about scratches, scuffs, and knicks in the polyurethane coating.

 To prevent these items from getting tracked into your house and damaging your floors, you’ll probably want to do a quick floor cleaning a couple of times a week.
 If you have pets, you may want to consider cleaning hardwood floors as often as every other day.
 Good news: It’s not a very time-consuming task, and it’s pretty easy, too.

 Many people sweep their hardwood floors because that’s what they’ve always been taught to do.
 The problem with sweeping wood floors is that it just kicks dust into the air.
 That dust will eventually settle right back down, meaning you’re really just spreading dirt and allergens around.
 Because of this, sweeping wood floors can be a waste of time and energy.
 The best means of cleaning hard surface floors is to use a microfiber dust mop or a vacuum cleaner.
 The benefit of this microfiber mop is its lightweight everyday cleaning capability and removal of bacteria from floors.